Chelsea were desperate to sign him! Eintracht Frankfurt are reportedly in talks with a top French prospect | Goal.com

 Translated by

-Chelsea were desperate to sign him!
-Eintracht Frankfurt are reportedly in talks with a top French prospect
+Chelsea were desperate to sign him, yet Eintracht Frankfurt now appear to have a new striker on the hook

 In his home country, N'Guessan is regarded as one of the most promising talents in French football.
 Despite spending most of the current season on the fringes of Saint-Étienne's first team, he has caught the eye of Bundesliga side Frankfurt, a club known for helping young French professionals take the next step in their careers.

-Despite limited first-team exposure, data shows he has logged just 325 minutes across 13 competitive appearances (one goal) for ASSE, underlining his potential.
-As recently as January, the club was reluctant to part with N'Guessan, as the management of the historic outfit did not want to risk its chances of an immediate return to the top flight.
+Despite limited first-team exposure, the youngster has made 325 minutes across 13 competitive appearances for the Green Stags, scoring once.
+As recently as January, the club was reluctant to part with the youngster, with management unwilling to risk its chances of immediate promotion back to the top flight.

-After last season's relegation, the club targeted an immediate return to Ligue 1, so when Chelsea tabled an eight-million-euro bid, Saint-Étienne turned it down, according to L'Equipe.
+Having been relegated last term, the club targeted an immediate return to Ligue 1, so when Chelsea tabled an eight-million-euro bid, Saint-Étienne turned it down, according to L'Équipe.

 Saint-Étienne is likely to have to sell its silverware.

-Chelsea's multi-million-pound bid clearly impressed, yet the teenager and his club struggled on the pitch.
-He remained, but after missing out on promotion, departures are likely this summer—N'Guessan among them.
+The Blues' multi-million-pound bid made quite an impression, but on the pitch things did not go to plan for the teenager and his club.
+He stayed, but after missing out on promotion, departures are now expected this summer—and N'Guessan could well be one of them.

 Having missed out on promotion to the top flight, Saint-Etienne must rethink their financial strategy and may be forced to sell some of their star players.
 Last season, he made just five first-team appearances.